Burnsedia/burnsedia.github.io/drafts/boomer-bill-case-study.md

 ## The Origin

-> "My mom keeps interrupting my work."
+> "My mom keeps interrupting my work.
+How much money am I losing"

 That was the entire product spec.
 One sentence.
 Zero market research.
 No competitor analysis.
 No ICP.